ksantosh464/fy19sehiring/articles/solution-engineering-natd/README.md

 - Show your capability to learn Oracle’s cloud services

-- Provide us with critical feedback if there were roadblocks

 - Suggest you look at data sets from Kaggle or other areas in public domain, leveraging REST APIs from popular non-Oracle cloud services (Maps, Twitter, Instagram, Dropbox, Box etc).
 Ideally, we are looking for a full-stack development that shows us the capability to not only create front-end Apps, but also an understanding of how to connect to the backend systems.

 - Use any programming language of your choice while coding.
 Python, Java, Node.js, React.js, i.e. anything that you are comfortable with -  doesn’t matter to us.